Urban Data Platforms

 To convince end users of the project, an agile system which focuses on their benefits and delivers the emotional buy-in needs to be created.
-It is inalienable to engage with citizens, the public sector, and businesses equally.
-Cities should also avoid buying meta-platforms but should build it from ground up.
+It is key to engage with citizens, the public sector, and businesses equally.
 Starting small and scaling-up by using available data early in the project are further suggestions.
 Cities can work with good examples and mock-ups to convince easily and quickly and should think in terms of services rather than the heavy old-style platform.
 The available data should also be easily accessible.
 Moreover, a healthy mix of open and closed data should be realized.
 In this context, cities should focus on data collection rather than standardization first since this is always possible later in the process.
 Additionally, sharing capacity for data science and analytics can be explored while shared ownership might be used on the platform as an enabler.
 A responsible party to ensure data security (e.g. the local government) should be pin-pointed.
 Finally, persons in charge should team-up with artists, designers or social scientists to generate new ideas for collecting qualitative data.

 Plan for Implementation

 To take the next steps successfully, cities should explore the financial benefits of data in their cities and should develop a process to secure organizational buy-ins.
-They may learn from good practices like the Lighthouse Programme and can develop innovative tenders.
+They may learn from good practices like the Lighthouse Programme and can develop innovative tenders (read more on our dedicated page on Innovative Procurement of Smart City Solutions).
 Besides, they can expand the definition of use cases to realize wider benefits and should identify the possibilities for collecting qualitative data.